 Gorasingh Bohora is totally blind by birth and was born in a low class family.
 As the general understanding of the public about people with disabilities is very narrow in Nepalese society, Gorashingh also was not safe from the conservative way of behavioring.
 He never had chance to go to school.
 Rather he was just taken as a matter of pity in the community.
 Nobody could see a better future for the boy.
 He was just kept at home doing nothing.
 When the instructor of the Head Mobile Blind School visited the village, he found Gorashingh Bohora and joined him to the unit of the school.
 Gorashingh made tremendous success/progress after having joined the Head Mobile Blind School.
 Actually, he had never been to regular school before.
 Now he can read and write in Braille.
 He also can walk independently with the help of a white cane that we provided and taught him to use.
 Now he can independently perform his daily living activities and he can even help his family in house-hold works.
 Though Gorashingh is totally blind, he can bring water from the public tap using the white cane.
-Last year, Head Nepal joined Gorashingh to regular school in grade 3.
-And now he studies in grade 5.
+In 2012, Head Nepal joined Gorashingh to regular school in grade 3.
+And now he passed grade 7 and move to grade 8.
 He has been the best student in the Head Blind School since he has joined the programme.
 Now the people around Gorashingh can sense his big success and start to believe in his potential.

 4. Jaga Bahadur Bohora: